Eriocoma hymenoides: Cultivation

 Indian ricegrass is preferentially consumed by cattle and is an early casualty of overgrazing.
-It has been eliminated from many sites throughout its range.

 Uses

 In the past, the grass was a staple food of Native Americans, especially when the maize crop failed, and for non-agricultural tribes.
 Seed of the ricegrass was gathered and ground into meal or flour and made into bread.
 Since 2000, the ricegrass has been cultivated in Montana and marketed under the trade name Montina as a gluten-free grain.
 The Zuni people used the ground seeds as a staple before the availability of corn.

-Symbol
+In culture

 It was officially recognized as the Nevada state grass in 1977, and as the Utah state grass in 1990.

-The Utah Section of the Society for Range Management began campaigning for a state grass in the mid-1980s, and after studying many species the field was narrowed to four candidates, Indian ricegrass, bluebunch wheatgrass, galleta grass, and Great Basin wildrye.
-Indian ricegrass was then selected.
-The state-grass bill was introduced by Senator Alarik Myrin, a member of the Society, in 1989.